 - May 24 2017: merger between Hapag-Lloyd and UASC materialized, following regulatory approvals and consent from financial entities, among other required conditions.
-BCA was signed in July 2016. - Hapag-Lloyd became the fifth largest container shipping company worldwide, with one of the most modern and efficient fleets. - Significant value creation through expected annual synergies of approximately US\$435 million by 2019 and reduced investment needs over coming years. - US\$400 million capital increase within six months after closing, approved by AGM on May 29, 2017.
+BCA was signed in July 2016. - Hapag-Lloyd became the fifth largest container shipping company worldwide, with one of the most modern and efficient fleets. - Significant value creation through expected annual synergies of approximately US\$435 million by 2019 and reduced investment needs over coming years. - US\$400 million capital increase within six months after closing, approved by AGM on May 29, 2017, successfully carried out during October 2017.